rpissardo-zz/Kmeans/README.md

 # Kmeans
-Coding a kmeans code that read a database with 4 attributes and n classes
+Coding a kmeans code that read a database with 4 attributes and n classes.

+I am using, 3 datasets.

+## cancer.data
+- has 2 classes

+## arrythmia.data
+- has 16 classes

+## iris.data
+- has 3 classes

+## Number of Clusters

+So, because of numbers above, I choose to generate three graphs with 2, 3, and 16 clusters.

 # Datasets